mcfnord/rml/src/busto.md

 evaluation, and all the candidates, including Lineberry, Williams and Sandy Allen, received the same “exceptionally well qualified rating.”
-She also said the McCann’s evaluation was not improperly influenced by Lindquist or the DPAs on the Committee — “The room was packed with criminal defense attorneys.”53 Regarding the Committee’s ratings of Robnett, she and a former member of the Committee said that the rules protecting the confidentiality of the Committee’s proceedings prevented them from responding to specific questions about the deliberations involving individual candidates.“
+She also said the McCann’s evaluation was not improperly influenced by Lindquist or the DPAs on the Committee — “The room was packed with criminal defense attorneys.”<sup>53</sup> Regarding the Committee’s ratings of Robnett, she and a former member of the Committee said that the rules protecting the confidentiality of the Committee’s proceedings prevented them from responding to specific questions about the deliberations involving individual candidates.“

 <hr>

+<sup>52</sup> DPAs regularly appear before Pierce County judges so it is both appropriate and valuable to have their input on the Committee.
-53 Sarah Richardson, Team Chief of Family Support, said that Lewis was appointed co-chair the year that she started on the Committee.
+<sup>53</sup> Sarah Richardson, Team Chief of Family Support, said that Lewis was appointed co-chair the year that she started
+on the Committee.
 She said that she has not gotten any impression that Lewis has an agenda; he has been open and equal regarding his treatment of the candidates and has done a good job as co-chair.
 Richardson further stated that neither he nor Farina have attempted to influence her in any way.
-Finally, she recalled that Sorenson and Lineberry

-On the basis of this evidence, I find that Lindquist has not affirmatively placed “his DPAs“ on the TPCBA Judicial Evaluation Committee, although their participation is consistent with his desire that the PCPAO be more active in Bar activities; Farina appointed Lewis and
+Finally, she recalled that Sorenson and Lineberry On the basis of this evidence, I find that Lindquist has not affirmatively placed “his DPAs“ on the TPCBA Judicial Evaluation Committee, although their participation is consistent with his desire that the PCPAO be more active in Bar activities; Farina appointed Lewis and